 Paul Braithwaite Outdoor Sports was founded by Paul himself back in 1975 after his return from the successful Everest South West Face expedition where he was instrumental in solving the key to the climb along with his friend Nick Estcourt.
-After a period of several years Paul found himself spending more and more time running his roped access company, Vertical Access and eventually sold the shop in 1999 to climber and mountain biker Garry Smith who revitalised the shop and gave it back the direction it needed.
+After a period of several years Paul found himself spending more and more time running his roped access company, Vertical Access and eventually sold the shop in 1999 to climber and mountain biker Garry Smith who revitalised the business and gave it back the direction it needed.
 He recruited a friend, Si Taylor in 2001 to help out on a temporary basis just before the catastrophic foot and mouth outbreak of 2002 put the shop back on the ropes again.
 To regenerate Garry’s good work and provide some much needed funding, Si bought into the business in 2002 and the two friends built Paul Braithwaites back up to robust health again assisted by two young and enthusiastic climbers, Marcus Buckley and Phil Sneyd.
 Garry’s decision in 2004 to return to his previous Health Service career together with the recession saw Si decide to change the name and the direction of the shop and ultimately relocate to Marsden.

 The shop was also privileged to have had the company of Cap the Collie Dog in the shop for many years.
 His loss in August 2010 devastated all the staff and many customers and you’ll see loads of pictures of him in the shop and on the web site.
 He was a real free spirit who was happiest on the hills, running beside Si and his mountain bike or keeping him company on walks all over the UK.
 Cap was a stunning character who added a certain “je ne sais quoi” to life at Mountainfeet and is sorely missed but very fondly remembered.

 Gyp does tend to keep himself to himself as he’s very shy of people but if you’re lucky, he’ll make an appearance for you!